Rules are scheduled for 9:00 a.m.

 Status conferences are set by the

 Clerk or Minute Clerk depending on the reasons why a status conference is

 conferences may be set by either the Law Clerk or Minute Clerk.
 A

 settlement conference may be requested at any time, but preferably after a trial date has been scheduled.
-Quantum memoranda
+Mandatory confidential quantum memoranda

 or position papers

 are due from all parties seventy-two (72) hours prior to the settlement